patrickaubertdelaruee/lbc-llm-lab/README.md

 give write access to PDF directory:
 ```
-sudo chmod 777 /home/mike/rag_fca/PDF
+sudo chmod 777 ~/rag_fca/PDF
 ```

-put one or more pdf files into rag_fca/PDF/ by scp from your local machine:
+on your vm: download, unip and put one or more pdf files into rag_fca/PDF/ by scp from your local machine.
+Password is supplied during the workshop
 ```
-scp filename.pdf username@ip:/home/username/rag_fca/PDF/
+mkdir ~/files
+wget -O ~/files/files.zip https://drive.usercontent.google.com/download\?id\=1-FzpTEk4hbhfJlbNq3dogqygWQlIqniJ\&export\=download\&authuser\=1\&confirm\=t\&uuid\=cd9d42bb-2c3e-493e-9647-d04fb2047f33\&at\=AO7h07exuyQMTew243UlnbqKePsk%3A1725883485592
+cd ~/files && unzip files.zip
+cp FILENAME.pdf ~/rag_fca/PDF/ # replace FILENAME.pdf with an actual filenam
 ```

 load FullyLocal.ipynb notebook in jupyter and execute by running each segment.
 Verify success and run next.
+The last command step of the script executes the prompt and outputs the response.
+Congratulations, you've now set up a self hosted open llm with RAG

-Start by loading one PDF file and verifying successfull embedding through a query before loading more files.
+Hint: Start by loading one PDF file and verifying successfull embedding through a query before loading more files.
+These operations take time and you will only know once finished loading if the operation was successfull ;)

 ## Lab exercises